Profession Caused Back Injury

 - Construction Workers

 This one is expected.
 People who work at construction sites tend to spend a lot of time lifting, carrying, bending, and pulling.
-These repetitive movements can cause back pain and overuse injuries.
+These repetitive movements can trigger back pain and overuse injuries.
 Construction workers often miss work because of back and neck sprains and strains.
 Not to mention the risk of falling if the personnel have to climb ladders or other potentially hazardous work conditions.
 Furthermore, a serious spine injury can cause a disability, of which some can often be life-threatening.

-- Nursing Home Workers & Nurses
+- Nurses & Nursing Home Workers

 - Warehouse Workers